ClapeyronThermo/Clapeyron.jl/docs/src/theory/background.md

 ``p = \frac{Nk_\mathrm{B}T}{V-Nb}-\frac{N^2a}{V^2}``

-where $a$ and $b$ (both in SI units) are the model parameters.
+where $a$ and $b$ are the model parameters.
 Although the vdW equation was phenomenological in origin, it, too, can be derived from statistical thermodynamics.
 Strictly speaking, $b$ accounts for the space taken up by the molecules themselves (it corresponds to the excluded volume per molecule) and $a$ quantifies the magnitude of attraction between species.
 As a result, the first term is often thought of as accounting for the repulsive interactions between molecules, while the second accounts for attractive interactions.
 In principle, therefore, one could obtain values of $a$ and $b$ for a particular species from (for example) spectroscopic information.
 However, since $a$ and $b$ can be related to the critical temperature and pressure of the vdW fluid, to relate the equation of state to a particular species, it is conventional to use the critical temperature and pressure of the species to obtain working values of the parameters.

-However, although its simple functional form makes calculations quite straight-forward, the vdW equation is inadequate for quantitative modelling, particularly for volumetric properties, and is most useful only for providing a qualitative description of the thermodynamic properties of the fluid.
+Unfortunately, although its simple functional form makes calculations quite straight-forward, the vdW equation is inadequate for quantitative modelling, particularly for volumetric properties, and is most useful only for providing a qualitative description of the thermodynamic properties of the fluid.

-As result, wanting to keep with the van der Waals equation's simple form, a few engineering cubic equations have been developed.
+As a result, many other engineering cubic equations have been developed, retaining (as far as possible) the simple mathematical form of van der Waals' equation.
 The first noteworthy one of these is the Redlich-Kwong (`RK`) equation:

 ``p = \frac{Nk_\mathrm{B}T}{V-Nb}-\frac{N^2a}{\sqrt{T}V(V+Nb)}``

-There is no physical justification for the change in the second term, however, it was found to give improved modelling of the liquid phase.
+There is no physical justification for the change in the second term; its origin is entirely empirical.
+The authors made the modification so that the equation would provide better gas-phase fugacities.
 This equation was subsequently improved upon by Soave, resulting in the `SRK` equation of state:

  ``p = \frac{Nk_\mathrm{B}T}{V-Nb}-\frac{N^2\alpha(T;\omega)}{V(V+Nb)}``

-The $\alpha$ function requires an additional parameter, the acentricity factor, which is effectively a measure of the location of the saturation pressure when $T/T_c=0.7$.
-The idea behind this is, if you can capture both the critical point and another point along the vapour curve, you will improve the accuracy of your equation of state.
+The $\alpha$ function requires an additional parameter, the acentric factor (or acentricity), which is effectively a measure of the location of the saturation pressure when $T/T_\mathrm{c}=0.7$, where $T_\mathrm{c}$ is the critical temperature.
+The idea behind this is, if you can capture both the critical point and another point along the vapour-pressure curve, you will improve the accuracy of your equation of state.
 This is indeed what happened.
-Further improvements were also made by Peng and Robinson who introduced their own equation of state (`PR`):
+Although Soave described his equation as a "modified Redlich–Kwong equation", in truth it is more than this.
+The introduction of the $\alpha$ function represents a giant step forwards; the inclusion of a similar $\alpha$ function is probably the key feature in the equation of Peng and Robinson, who introduced their equation of state (`PR`) to provide improved liquid-phase volumetric properties.
+In addition to the inclusion of an $\alpha$ function, Peng and Robinson further revised the attractive term:

 ``p = \frac{Nk_\mathrm{B}T}{V-Nb}-\frac{N^2\alpha(T;\omega)}{V^2+2NbV+b^2N^2}``

-Both the SRK and PR equations of state are comparable in performance, although the latter generally models liquid densities to a greater degree of accuracy.
-However, when it comes to modelling complex species such as chains or associating species, both models tend to perform badly.
-We do note that, within Clapeyron,  the cubic plus association (`CPA`) equation of state has been labelled as a cubic equation; whilst this is the case, we will describe it in greater detail when discussing the SAFT-type models as it main improvement over other cubics is borrowed from the SAFT theory.
+The SRK and PR equations of state are comparable in performance, although the latter generally provides liquid densities with a greater degree of accuracy, while the former usually provides better fugacities.
+However, when it comes to modelling complex species such as polymers (macromolecules), or associating species, both equations struggle to perform well.
+This is unsurprising, since the underlying molecular model remains, in essence, a "van der Waalsian sphere" – in other words,a hard spherical core surrounded by a region of attraction.
+A more-sophisticated molecular model is required to account well for the increased molecular complexitiies of these species.

+Before moving on from cubic equations of state we note that, within Clapeyron, the cubic plus association (`CPA`) equation of state is supported.
+A CPA equation is the amalgamation of a cubic equation (usually SRK, as in _Clapeyron_, or PR) with the association term from the SAFT equation, which we will meet later.
+Strictly speaking, it is neither a cubic nor a SAFT equation of state but, rather, occupies a middle ground between these two classes of equation.

-Something that may be apparent in all these equations is the fact that these are all functions that give a pressure and, thus, must be integrated to obtain the Helmholtz free energy.
-Like the ideal gas equation, there will be missing temperature and compositional dependences which need to be included.
+Something that may be apparent in all these equations is the fact that these are all functions that return the pressure and, thus, must be integrated to obtain the Helmholtz free energy.
+Like the ideal-gas equation, there will be missing temperature and compositional dependences which need to be included.

+#### Mixtures with cubic equations of state

-One may also wonder how to model mixtures using such equations; this can be achieved using _mixing rules_.
-Although there are many variants, one of the more-popular ones is the van der Waals one-fluid mixing rules which treats the mixture as having the same parameters $\bar{a}$ and $\bar{b}$ which can be determined from:
+One may wonder how to model mixtures using such equations.
+This can be achieved using _mixing rules_, in conjunction with _combining rules_.
+Although there are many variants, one of the more-popular mixing rules is the van der Waals one-fluid mixing rule: the mixture is treated as a hypothetical pure fluid, characterised by parameters $\bar{a}$ and $\bar{b}$ that are given by

 ``\bar{a}=\sum_i\sum_jx_ix_ja_{ij}``

 ``\bar{b}=\sum_i\sum_jx_ix_jb_{ij}``

-More-complicated mixing rules do exist (such as the Wong-Sandler mixing rule) which will be made available in Clapeyron.
 When $i=j$, $a$ and $b$ are just the normal van der Waals parameters for the pure.
 However, when $i\neq j$, these parameter characterise the unlike interactions between $i$ and $j$.
 We typically need to use _combining rules_ (not to be confused with _mixing rules_) to determine the unlike parameters.
 Examples of these include:

 ``b_{ij}=\frac{b_i+b_j}{2}``